k8shell-io/docs/index.md

 # k8shell.io

-k8shell is a service that provides dynamically provisioned workspaces in Kubernetes cluster, both on-premise and in the cloud.
-It allows users to connect to these workspaces using standard SSH-based tools and provides a secure and isolated environment for development, testing, and other uses cases.
+K8shell is a collection of services that provide dynamically provisioned workspaces in Kubernetes cluster, both on-premise and in the cloud.
+They allow users to connect to these workspaces using standard SSH-based tools ensuring a secure and isolated environment for development, testing, operations and many other uses cases.

 ## Contents